-Justification: To be listed as threatened under Criterion A the species must have experienced a population reduction of \geq 30% over three generations or 10 years (whichever is longer).
-There is insufficient data to assess Bossiaea bombayensis against this criterion because the generation time is unknown and there is no long-term monitoring data.
+Justification: To be listed as threatened under Criterion A the species must have experienced a population reduction of ≥30% over three generations or 10 years (whichever is longer).
+There is insufficient data to assess Bossiaea bombayensis against this criterion because the generation time is unknown and there is no long-term monitoring data to inform any population reductions, especially as current seedling cohorts mature.